- What are MSP websites?

 Another important point to understand is that all MSPs are different – which means that no two MSP websites will be created in quite the same way.
 They should all outwardly reflect the qualities that make your own MSP unique, meaning that there really is no “one size fits all” structure to follow when designing an online destination of your own.

 Having said that, there ARE a few common elements that all successful MSP websites share.
 In my experience, so many MSP business owners think that the most important pages on their website are going to be their services pages.
-They put a tremendous amount of effort into their pages on backup and disaster recovery or cloud-based solutions that they fail to properly emphasize… well, everything else.
+They put tremendous effort into their pages on backup and disaster recovery or cloud-based solutions that they fail to properly emphasize… well, everything else.

 I’m sure that you have terrific services that provide tons of value to your customers.
 But at Tech Pro Marketing, what we’ve found is that those services pages are NOT where you want to focus on as an MSP.
 Instead, you’ll want to pay attention to core pages like the following.

 MSP Website Homepage

 In no uncertain terms, the home page of MSP websites is by far the most important page because it will be exclusively responsible for the first impression that someone forms about your business.

 For the best results, your MSP website homepage should clearly state: